 If you’re buying land, you’ll be able to save up to €10,937.50

 3. Who can benefit from the abattement?

 Only private individuals who buy property in the Brussels-Capital Region are entitled to benefit from the Brussels’ abattement.
-The nationality of the individual is not relevant.
-So it can be foreigners as well.
+The nationality of the individual is not relevant, so it can be for foreigners as well.

 The dwelling can be bought by one or several owners, but it is always required that it are private individuals.
 Companies or legal entities cannot benefit from this tax allowance.

 The abattement is granted for the purchase of real estate property used or intended for habitation.
 Evidently, for the Brussels’ tax allowance, it should be located in the Brussels-Capital Region.
 Mainly houses and apartments are envisaged that are immediately (or after the necessary repairs) ready to be used as a dwelling (e.g., an old warehouse that is to be transferred to a loft).